When Should My Cat Get Their First Shots?

 Unfortunately, cat vaccines don’t work at once in protecting against illness or disease.
 Your cat's vaccines take about 14 days to take effect.
 Why?
 After the vaccine is administered, a cat’s immune system must recognize and then respond to the vaccine.
 This process takes time.
 For most pets, vaccines begin to take effect about five days after their vaccination.
 The full effect of the vaccine is reached by 14 days after the vaccination.
 Some vaccines need to be spaced apart to ensure that each has adequate time to become fully effective.

 Cat lovers should make a habit of having their pet regularly examined and vaccinated at a high quality – but affordable – vet clinic.
 Your cat can be exposed to many serious illnesses and diseases over a lifetime.
 Scheduling an appointment with our vet can go a long way toward keeping your cat happy and healthy for many years ahead.
 Our dedicated, caring staff is here to help you keep your cat healthy, happy and safe.
-Meet with us for a free consultation at our Eagle Rock vet clinic and learn more about our low cost cat vaccinations in Los Angeles.
+Meet with us for a free consultation (for first time clients) at our Eagle Rock vet clinic and learn more about our low cost cat vaccinations in Los Angeles.
 Our goal is to offer high quality pet health care at rates that you can afford.

 602 N Azusa Ave.